Body exhumed in 54-year-old cold case investigation

 About 9 a.m., the remains of Jo Ann Fox was carefully placed into a coroner's van to be taken to Terre Haute Regional Hospital for an examination by Dr. Kohr.

-About 11:30 a.m., the examination was concluded and her remains were transferred to the funeral home for preparation.
+About 11:30 a.m., the examination was concluded and her remains were transferred to the funeral home for preparation of reburial.

 Still questions to answer